MY SONGS

 When the Wildflowers Bloom By John Walradt and Anna Kim Sievers

-I had this melody hanging around for several years, then in 1989, I played it for Anna Kim and she said, "I know the title and I know what I want to write about!"
+I had this melody, so when I played it for Anna Kim she said, "I know the title and I know what I want to write about!"
 After we recorded it, it got airplay in Boise, Idaho for about a month.

 Summer Day